 A particularly important thing that I learned with regards to long term shelf life foods of this type (#10 cans, dehydrated, freeze dried) –

 Buy a small quantity first.
 Sample it.
 Open it up and actually use it, consume it.
+Taste it.

 It also sometimes comes down to this: You get what you pay for.

 Not always, but often the better ‘stuff’ costs more.
 Same goes with many of these long term storage foods and kits (#10 cans of freeze dried meals, etc..).

 (With that said, there are many good vendors!)